SK8-PTY-LTD/SK8Tech_Document/en/services/design/branding.md

 Premium Branding equips you with everything you’ll possibly need when facing your customers.
 Starting from AUD$4,950, our Premium Branding provides the following

-* Everything in Logo Design & Visual Identity
+1. Everything in Logo Design & Visual Identity
-* Digital Name Card
-* Branded QR Code
-* Company Website
-* Google Map Listing
 1. Email Signature

-Standard and Deluxe Business Cards
-Brilliant Finish Business Cards
-Invitations & Announcements
-Letterhead & Envelope
-Flyers
-Magnet
-Brochure
+1. Digital Name Card
+1. Branded QR Code
+1. Company Website
+1. Google Map Listin

 If you’re looking for more branded merchandises, please visit our shop.